railsadminteam/rails_admin/docs/has-many-association.md

     accepts_nested_attributes_for :players, :allow_destroy => true

-    # uncomment if you use strong parameters
+    # uncomment if you don't use strong parameters
     # attr_accessible :players_attributes, :allow_destroy => true

   # for a multiselect widget:
-    # uncomment if you use strong parameters
+    # uncomment if you don't use strong parameters
     # attr_accessible :player_ids

   rails_admin do